 Now a donut contains about 1000 kJ of energy.
 This is chemical energy, in the form as fat and sugars and carbohydrates.
-Our bodies are designed to “burn” this chemical energy and use it to run our bodies.
-If we don’t need any more energy when we consume to donut, then some of it the excess will be stored as fat.
-Energy can come in different forms, such as electricity, mechanical, or potential energy.
+Our bodies are designed to run by “burning” this chemical energy.
+If we don’t need more energy when we consume the donut then some of the excess will be stored as fat.

 Energy is measured in Joules (J), lots of energy in kilojoules (kJ), or megajoules (MJ).
 Power is the rate we use (or produce) energy.
 If I use 1 J/s in my LED torch, that is 1 Watt (W).
 My electric car uses 5 kW when I cruise along at 60 km/hr.
 So 5,000 J/s is moving from my batteries to the electric motor of the car.

 The average human uses 8700 kJ per day.
 That means we need to injest roughly 8700 kJ of energy, and our body uses about the same amount of energy.
 This energy runs our body, and gives us some energy for moving about.
 There are 24(60)(60) seconds in a day.
 So the power consumption of the average human (energy/second) is 8,700,000J/(24(60)(60))=100W.
 About the same as a large incandescent light bulb.